ettoreveronese/Boober-Terminel/README.md

 # Booberg Terminel (Firefox)
 Booberg Terminel fr fr fr

-Instructions:
+## Setup:

-1 - Download BoobergTerminel.py and config.ini
+- In the terminal navigate to the project folder and do "pip install -r requirements.txt"

-2 - Download geckodriver.exe (Firefox Webdriver - ) and put it in the same folder
+- Download geckodriver.exe (Firefox Webdriver) and put it in the Booberg Terminel folder

-3 - Copy your Firefox profile and put it in the same folder of BoobergTerminel.py with geckodriver.exe
+- Copy your Firefox profile folder (%APPDATA%\Mozilla\Firefox\Profiles\) and paste it in the Booberg Terminel folder

-4 - Open config.ini and do what i wrote there
+- Open config.ini and change the only option to your profile folder name